-When anxious, puppies can become even more erratic, destructive, or they can withdraw.
-If we have an anxious puppy, it’s vital that we soothe it.
+When anxious, puppies can become even more erratic and destructive, or they can withdraw.
+If we have a nervous puppy, we must soothe it.

 Cuddling and physical contact

 Sometimes anxious puppies don’t lose energy or withdraw.
 On the contrary — they become more energetic.
 They start to pace the room or crate, bark, dig or howl.
-If you notice this behavior, aside from figuring out what caused it, it’s vital that we allow the puppy to get rid of excess energy.
+If you notice this behavior, aside from figuring out what caused it, we must allow the puppy to get rid of excess energy.

 Change the focus

 Getting rid of excess energy is vital.
 However, we can’t always provide that for our puppies.
-That’s why it’s crucial that we utilize several techniques.
+That’s why we must utilize several techniques.
 One of them is to switch focus.
-Play with them or just give them something to focus on.
+Play with them or give them something to focus on.

 Many anxious puppies get destructive.
-Instead of trying to explain to them that sofa cushions aren’t chewing toys, simply give them a chew toy.
-Provide them with a toy that’s sturdy enough to withhold their destructive tendencies.
-That will burn off some excess energy and release a bit of the tension.
+Instead of explaining that sofa cushions aren’t chewing toys, give them a chew toy.
+Please provide them with a sturdy toy to withhold their violent tendencies.
+That will burn off some excess energy and release some tension.

-If all else fails, you can always give your puppy a time out.
+If all else fails, you can always give your puppy a time-out.
 Sometimes all the chew toys or rewards of this world won’t be effective.
-If that’s the case, simply remove your puppy from stimulation situations, and give it a time out.
+If that’s the case, remove your puppy from stimulation situations, and give it a time out.

 However, don’t think of the time out as the jail card in Monopoly.
-A time out is supposed to make your puppy feel better, not worse.
+A time-out is supposed to make your puppy feel better, not worse.
 There’s a good chance that the puppy is tired and overstimulated.
 Therefore, a nice, quiet place where it can rest and recharge is the perfect solution.
-However, to stop it from wandering off or plowing through your houseplants, the ideal place for a puppy time out in the crate.
+However, to stop it from wandering off or plowing through your houseplants, the ideal place for a puppy to time out is the crate.

 How to calm puppies in new situations

 The Catch 22 with puppies is that everything is new.
-And, while you might be inclined to let your pup experience everything the world has to offer, that might not be the best strategy training-wise.
+And while you might be inclined to let your pup experience everything the world offers, that might not be the best strategy training-wise.

-Puppies are curious, and they’ll want to sniff the new situation out with their own little muzzles.
-Young puppies will look up to you for a model for appropriate behavior.
-In new situations, you will be their guide, and they will imitate your actions.
-That’s why it’s vital that we lead by example and present our puppies only with behavior we want them to model.
+Puppies are curious, and they’ll want to sniff the new situation out with their little muzzles.
+Young puppies will look up to you as a model for appropriate behavior.
+You will be their guide in recent cases, and they will imitate your actions.
+That’s why we must lead by example and present our puppies only with the behavior we want them to model.

-But sometimes, they won’t trust your judgment as much as they do their own nose.
-And, that’s normal.
+But sometimes, they won’t trust your judgment as much as they do their nose.
+And that’s normal.
 However, it doesn’t mean we can’t curb the behavior of our puppies in new situations.

-If we are trying to introduce a novelty to our puppies, our behavior is vital.
+Our behavior is vital if we try to introduce a novelty to our puppies; our behavior is critical.
 Let’s say you want your puppy to meet someone new: a friend or another pet.
-The way you treat the unique situation is fundamental, so always approach new situations calmly.
+Treating a unique situation is fundamental, so always approach new problems calmly.
 Capture the attention of your puppy and maintain a relaxed demeanor.